Hopf monoids of ordered simplicial complexes: Hopf classes of ordered complexes

 \begin{example}[\bf Strongly lex-shellable complexes] A pure simplicial complex $\Gamma$ is \defterm{shellable} if its facets can be ordered $\varphi_1,\dots,\varphi_n$ such that whenever $j<i$, there is an index $k<i$ and a vertex $x\in \varphi_i$ such that

+Such an order is called a \defterm{shelling order}.
 There are equivalent definitions of shellability, but this is the most convenient for our purposes; see, e.g., \cite[\S7.2]{bjorner}.

-We say that a pure ordered complex $(w,\Gamma)$ is \defterm{lex-shellable}\footnote{This definition of lex-shellability is not to be confused with CL- or EL-shellability of the order complex of a poset as in, e.g., \cite{Bjorner-SCM,BW}.} if the lexicographic order $<_w$ on facets of $\Gamma$ induced by $w$ is a shelling order.
+We say that a pure ordered complex $(w,\Gamma)$ is \defterm{lex-shellable} if the lexicographic order $<_w$ on facets of $\Gamma$ induced by $w$ is a shelling order.
 We define $(w,\Gamma)$ to be \defterm{strongly lex-shellable} if it is prefix-pure and every restriction to an initial segment is lex-shellable.
 Strong lex-shellability is more restrictive than lex-shellability: for example, the graph with edges 12, 14, 34 and the natural ordering on vertices is lex-shellable but not strongly lex-shellable.
 On the other hand, Hopf classes are closed under restriction to initial segments, so if every element of a Hopf class $\hclass$ is lex-shellable then in fact every element is strongly lex-shellable.

 \begin{remark} Lex-shellability in this sense is a stronger condition than shellability.
-We carried out a brute-force computation using Sage~\cite{Sage} to check that the boundary of Lockeberg's simplicial 4-polytope~\cite{Hachimori,KK,Lockeberg}, with 12 vertices and 48 facets, is not lex-shellable.
+We carried out a brute-force computation using SageMath~\cite{Sage} to check that the boundary of Lockeberg's simplicial 4-polytope~\cite{Lockeberg}, with 12 vertices and 48 facets, is not lex-shellable.
 We do not have a computer-free proof of this observation, nor do we have any reason to believe that this example is minimal. \end{remark}

 The class $\slsh$ of all strongly lex-shellable complexes is a Hopf class, for the following reasons.
 First, it is closed under restriction by definition, and it is closed under contraction because shelling orders on $\Gamma$ restrict to shelling orders on all its links, and restricting a lex-shelling to a final segment produces a lex-shelling.
 It remains to check closure under ordered join.